Information on our 2021 Fundraising Campaign

 It was a principle of our work that any resources for schools and young people should be free at the point of delivery.
 This is because many schools, which should benefit from using such an app, experience difficulties in raising funds for such learning, although it is recognised as essential.

-The Cyber Trust has worked collaboratively with various partners including schools, statutory and business organisations, and with a group of MSc computer science and research students at the University of Gloucestershire to develop a prototype app on the theme of bullying.
+The Cyber Trust has worked collaboratively with various partners including schools, statutory and business organisations, and with a group of MSc computer science and research students at the University of Gloucestershire to develop an app initially on the theme of bullying and quickly followed by online grooming.

 Our approach has been driven by rigorous evaluation and the app has been trialled with young people in a school setting and has been well received.
 In fact, many pupils commented that they liked the innovative approach and did not have experience of any other such material.